stevedonovan/cargo-docgen/readme.md

 /// ```
 ```

+It will first explicitly create a little Rust program using the [doctest rules](https://doc.rust-lang.org/book/first-edition/documentation.html#documentation-as-tests),
-It will run this snippet using `cargo run --example` and comment the result appropriately.
+run this code using `cargo run --example` and comment the result appropriately.

 You can type the doc test in a real editor, run it immediately, and
 have something that can be pasted directly into your code.
 (I don't know about other people, but
 I like typing Rust in a code-aware editor, and I do not like waiting